 Through the cracks wrought by earthquake and mountain-splitting, there is always the leavening of light which Daniel invokes using a Leonard Cohen quote.
 Daniel could have gone back to Rumi for the original but it is in the spirit of this wonderful book to embrace variety and diversity wherever possible…

-Reflections on as-Salam, the Source of Peace
+Reflections on al-Wasi, the All-Embracing

 with Debra Shatoff